 Simply discuss the range of activities you participate (or have participated) in – those that are major passions, and those that are “just fun” – clarifying their relative role and importance in your life.
 Be straightforward in how they enriched you – insight is what’s important.
 Imagine you are meeting with clients or superiors – between the business dealings (and perhaps over a drink), you and they chat about non-work interests – approach this essay like such a conversation.
 Not quite as casual as with a peer, but still conversational, straightforward, and connecting on a person-to-person level.

 Is there anything else that was not covered in your application that you would like to share with the admissions committee?
-(Approximately 300 words)
+(Maximum 300 words)

 Use the optional essay to explain anything that needs explaining and/or to give them one more reason to accept you.
 DON’T use it for a superficial summary, a restatement of your other essays, or anything similarly boring and trite.
 If you choose to write it, produce a tight, focused essay revealing something you haven’t yet discussed.

 After you hit the “submit” button on the application, you will receive on your dashboard 4 questions (a link will also be emailed to you).
 Your application will be deemed completed only after you submit your video interview.
 Without indication of topic from the adcom, you should be ready for anything – redoing will not be possible.
 For this application component, presentation matters.
 If they only wanted the content, presumably they would have had written questions.
 They are looking to see how you respond in “real time” as part of their initial assessment.
 Find that perfect balance – be yourself, but be professional.
 Polished, but not slick or contrived.
 This “perfect balance” will be different for different people, depending on their culture, their personality, their profession.
 To prepare, if you haven’t had formal training in presentations or communication, it would be a good idea to try some self-videos with random questions and analyze them, looking as well as listening.